nwlandry/SimplexSIS/README.md

 * runModelInParallel.py: Runs the microscopic model in parallel
 * outputPhasePlotBetaAlpha.py: Generates the phase plots for the mean-field models.
 * outputRatioForKMaxVsRInParallel: Generates the contour plots of $\beta_3^c/\beta_2^c$ for $k_{max}$ vs. $r$.
-## Paper Figures Folder: Functions and data used to plot the figures in the paper
+## Paper Figures Folder
+Functions and data used to plot the figures in the paper